If you love Buddhism as much as I do, you dont want to miss this.

 Leah Belsky [Chief Enterprise Officer, Coursera] says, “The majority of institutions in the world do not have the digital infrastructure to suddenly flip the switch and have people learn online”.
-For this reason, Coursera and EdX have been helping universities and colleges to move their Buddhism courses online.
-And you can take them for free.
+For this reason, Coursera and EdX have been helping universities and colleges to move their Buddhist courses for free.

 These courses cover all different aspects, with lessons on Buddhism in all its forms.

 You might also like to read our list of the best online meditation courses.